The Shannon-McMillan-Breiman theorem beyond amenable groups: Pointwise covering lemmas

 \section{Pointwise covering lemmas}

 We now establish pointwise decomposition results for subset functions which will provide the central tool for proving the Shannon-McMillan-Breiman theorem in the next section.
-Our main lemma builds on the techniques developed by Lindenstrauss for the proof of the corresponding covering lemma for tempered F{\o}lner sequences in amenable groups (see \cite[Lem.
+Our main lemma is motivated by the techniques developed by Lindenstrauss for the proof of the corresponding covering lemma for tempered F{\o}lner sequences in amenable groups (see \cite[Lem.
 2.4]{Li01}).
-However, working with hyperfinite exhaustions, we are able to avoid two difficult technicalities: \begin{itemize} \item we do not need to use an auxiliary random parameter in order to be able to choose the desired coverings with high probability; \item we are able to produce strictly disjoint coverings, and the discussion of $\delta$-disjointness (see \cite[Lem.
-2.6, 2.7]{Li01}) becomes unnecessary. \end{itemize} Instead, we exploit the disjointness properties inherent in a sequence of nested equivalence relations.
+However, working with hyperfinite exhaustions, we are able to avoid two material technicalities: \begin{itemize} \item we do not need to use an auxiliary random parameter in order to be able to choose the desired coverings with high probability; \item we are able to produce strictly disjoint coverings, and the discussion of $\delta$-disjointness (see \cite[Lem.
+2.6, 2.7]{Li01}) becomes unnecessary. \end{itemize} Instead, we exploit the disjointness properties inherent in a sequence of nested equivalence relations, but nevertheless, the proof of pointwise almost sure convergence is still quite difficult and technical.

 As usual, $\cR$ will denote a p.m.p amenable equivalence relation over $(Y,\nu)$ with $\tilde{\nu}$ denoting the invariant measure on $\cR$, and $(\cR_n)$ will denote a bounded hyperfinite exhaustion for $\cR$.